!!! DISCUSSION GROUP RULES !!!

 100mg is not overkill and most K supplements sold are 100mg.
 That's the standard.
 There are a few out there that are less (sometimes 60mg), but that's not the norm.
 Vit.
 K will help with ITP.
 That's not too strong of a statement.
 It also helps the rest of the body in a number of others ways (hence the link).
 The difference is, if someone is a bleeder, it will help, but may not be enough to completely stop bleeding.
 That depends on someone's propensity to bleed, and how low they are.
 If someone is a slight bleeder, it could help enough to keep even slight bleeds from happening.
 For a very crude example of what I mean - If one is a 100% bleeder (ie. bloody noses, lips, mouth sores, etc.) when their platelets are, let's just say 10K for a number, then Vit.
 K might bring them to a 90% or 80% bleeder.
 So, less, but not gone.
 If someone only bleeds 10% of the time when they're at 10K then it's likely the K would just stop it.
 See what I mean?
 How much difference one notices will depend on one's propensity to bleed.
 Not sure if I can make that make better sense. :S

-15 years 5 days ago #8612 by
+15 years 4 months ago #8612 by Melinda

-Replied by on topic Re: VITAMIN K
+Replied by Melinda on topic Re: VITAMIN K

 patti there is a big difference between mcg and mg - that is why I am questioning your use of mg.